-The board-designated endowment of \$10,000 is subject to an annual spending rate of 5 percent as described in Note 10.
+The board-designated endowment of \$10,000 is subject to an annual spending rate of 5 percent as described in Note 11.
 Although the Ballet does not intend to spend from this board-designated endowment (other than amounts appropriated for general expenditure as part of the board's annual budget approval and appropriation), these amounts could be made available if necessary.
 To help manage unanticipated liquidity needs, the Ballet has committed lines of credit in the amount of \$400,000, which it could draw upon.

 The Ballet manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability, maintaining adequate liquid assets to fund near-term operating needs and maintaining sufficient reserves to provide reasonable assurance that long-term obligations will be discharged.
 The Ballet has a liquidity policy to maintain cash and cash equivalent balances at 20 percent of the total fiscal year's operating budget at all times.
 To achieve these targets, the Ballet forecasts its future cash flows and monitors its liquidity and reserves monthly.
-During the years ended June 30, 2020 and 2019, the level of liquidity and reserves was managed within the policy requirements.
+During the years ended June 30, 2021 and 2020, the level of liquidity and reserves was managed within the policy requirements.

-Note 12: Government Grants
+Note 13: Government Grants

 The Ballet receives both federal and state government grants.
-The National Endowment for the Arts, a federal agency, provided grants for services in the amounts of \$0 and \$15,000 for the years ended June 30, 2020 and 2019, respectively.
-The Missouri Arts Council (MAC), a state agency, provided program assistance funds of \$99,891 and \$109,936 for the years ended June 30, 2020 and 2019, respectively.
+The National Endowment for the Arts, a federal agency, provided grants for services in the amounts of \$0 for the years ended June 30, 2021 and 2020.
+The Missouri Arts Council (MAC), a state agency, provided program assistance funds of \$104,920 and \$99,891 for the years ended June 30, 2021 and 2020, respectively.